JdavisBro/DrawDogOnline/README.md

 Domigorgon Plus font by [Legendknight 3000](https://www.youtube.com/@Legendknight3000).

-Game assets distributed with releases are from Chicory: A Colorful Tale
+Game assets are from Chicory: A Colorful Tale

-Game based on Chicory: A Colorful Tale
+Based on Chicory: A Colorful Tale

 You should play Chicory: A Colorful Tale